 Do an Administered or Self-Assessment of your Language Skills

-Depending on your level of skill and what the job requirements are, you should have some kind of objective gauge of your skill level.
+Depending on your level of skill and the job requirements, you should have some objective gauge of your skill level.

 The American Council on the Teaching for Foreign Languages offers proctored exams resulting in a recognized certification.
-This test is used by Fortune 500 companies and government agencies, so whatever certification you get will be widely recognized.
-This test and certification doesn’t come cheap, however.
+Fortune 500 companies and government agencies use this test, so whatever certification you get will be widely recognized.
+It doesn’t come cheap, however.

-If resources are an issue, you can do a self-assessment through the Interagency Language Roundtable (IRL), a service set up among U.S. federal government agencies to “keep abreast of the progress and implementation of techniques and technology for language learning, language use, language testing and other language related activities.”
+If resources are an issue, do a self-assessment through the Interagency Language Roundtable (IRL).
+U.S. federal government agencies set up the service to “keep abreast of the progress and implementation of techniques and technology for language learning, language use, language testing and other language related activities.”

 The site hosts three test forms, one for spoken proficiency, reading proficiency and listening/comprehension proficiency:

 - ILR Language Reading and Writing Assessment